 Dr. Maria Antonia Tigre

-With extensive experience in the field, she previously worked as a Senior Attorney at the Environment Program of the Cyrus R. Vance Center for International Justice.
-During her tenure, she provided pro bono legal services to NGOs worldwide, focusing on issues related to protected areas and the intersection of human rights and the environment.
-Prior to her work at the Vance Center, Maria Antonia held a fellowship position at the World Resources Institute.
-Before, she practiced law in Rio de Janeiro, Brazil, in the private sector.
-Maria Antonia also serves as the Deputy Director of the Global Network for Human Rights and the Environment (GNHRE), where she collaborates with scholars and practitioners to study the relationship between human rights and the environment.
+Prior to joining the Sabin Center, Dr. Tigre worked as a Senior Attorney in the Environment Program at the Cyrus R. Vance Center for International Justice, where she provided pro bono legal assistance to civil society organizations worldwide on issues related to protected areas and the intersection of human rights and the environment.
+She previously held a fellowship at the World Resources Institute and practiced law in Rio de Janeiro, Brazil.

-Maria Antonia is a sought-after speaker at conferences and symposiums and has delivered a TEDx talk.
-She completed her Doctorate in Juridical Studies (S.JD.) at the Elisabeth Haub School of Law at Pace University in 2022.
-In 2013, she earned a dual LL.M., magna cum laude, specializing in environmental law and comparative legal studies, from the same institution.
-Maria Antonia obtained her LL.B. from the Pontifícia Universidade Católica of Rio de Janeiro, Brazil.
+She holds a Doctorate in Juridical Studies (S.J.D.) from the Elisabeth Haub School of Law at Pace University.
+She also earned a dual LL.M., magna cum laude, in Environmental Law and Comparative Legal Studies from Pace University, and an LL.B. from the Pontifícia Universidade Católica do Rio de Janeiro.

 • From State to Corporate Liability in Climate Litigation: How Can Urgenda-type Cases Inform the Responsibility of Private Companies to Mitigate Climate Change?,” Climate change litigation in Europe: Regional, Comparative and Sectoral Perspectives 349 (I. Alogna et al., eds., Intersentia, 2023)